What is Live Streaming Technology and How Does it Work?

-Every time you watch a video over the internet, you enjoy the fruits of video streaming technology.
-Live streaming technology is how videos are streamed over the internet, live, in real-time, as they are being recorded.
+Whenever you watch a video over the internet, you enjoy the fruits of video streaming technology.
+It is how videos are streamed over the internet, live, in real-time, as they are being recorded.

 Live streaming technology is the internet’s response to live television broadcasts, with the most popular being news shows and sports.

-However, live streaming technology is much more accessible than live television broadcasts and is something your business can do!
-Today, we will explain what live streaming technology is and how it works, so you can put it to use for your business!
+However, this technology is much more accessible than live television broadcasts and is something your business can do.
+Today, we will explain what it is and how it works so you can put it to use for your business.

-Live content holds viewers’ attention as much as 20 times longer than on-demand content, allowing you to build a solid connection with your viewers.
-There are so many use-cases for live streaming across industries that it just makes sense to start creating live content for your business!
+Live content holds viewers’ attention as much as 20 times longer than on-demand video streaming, allowing you to build a solid connection with your viewers.
+There are so many use cases for broadcasting across industries that it just makes sense to start creating live content for your business.

-Here at Dacast, we are a live streaming and video hosting service, putting us in a perfect position to help answer your question, “What is live streaming technology, and how does video live streaming platforms work?”
+Here at Dacast, we are a content delivery and video hosting solution, putting us in a perfect position to help answer your question, “What is live streaming technology, and how do video live broadcasting platforms work?”

-In this post, we will discuss what live streaming is and how live streaming works.
-We will briefly discuss live streaming use cases before diving into the various live streaming software platform technology’s ins and outs.
+In this post, we will discuss what it is and how live content delivery works.
+Before diving into the various ins and outs of live streaming platform technology, we will briefly discuss use cases.

 To wrap things up, we will cover a few important live streaming equipment and software broadcasters use to bring their streams to life.
-You will walk away with an understanding of how video streaming works and exactly what live streaming is.
+You will walk away with an understanding of how video streaming works and exactly what online content delivery is.

 Table of Contents